-When you drain your hot tub, give the plumbing and jets a thorough clean, as clean plumbing system will result in water that is both fresh and clear, and better circulation, too.
+When you drain your hot tub, give the plumbing and jets a thorough clean, as a clean plumbing system will result in water that is both fresh and clear, and better circulation, too.
 Add a flush product to the water before draining and run the pumps at high speed for 20 minutes.

 At the same time, why not take the opportunity to clean your hot tub accessories?
 That includes the cover, lifters and straps as well as pumps and draining equipment.
 Use your garden hose to completely rinse them down and any cleaning products recommended specifically for the product.